yk3066/outpass/outpass/README.md

 # outpass

-A new Flutter project.
+An Outpass App Designed as part of the VeloHack

-## Getting Started
+## Disclaimer

-This project is a starting point for a Flutter application.
+This is not a fully working and completed app, It is a pseudo completed UI

 A few resources to get you started if this is your first Flutter project: